Quantcha: A Platform For Options Trading

 The Company

-Founded in 2014, Quantcha has constructed a set of tools that are not available elsewhere.
+Founded in 2014, Quantcha has constructed a set of unique tools that enable interesting opportunities for options investors.

+“We have evolved from trade optimization and analysis to a holistic options management platform,” Kaim said.
+“We enabled any options investor to implement complex strategies that just weren’t feasible a few years ago.”

 Options traders generally still use "Greeks" to evaluate holdings for any given option class.
 But now, services like Quantcha have the capability to do much more extensive and innovative modeling.